smartanthill/smartanthill2_0/docs/design-documents/protocols/samp.rst

 Samp-From-Santa-Data-Packet: **\| SAMP-FROM-SANTA-DATA-PACKET-AND-TTL \| OPTIONAL-EXTRA-HEADERS \| LAST-HOP \| REQUEST-ID \| DELAY-UNIT \| MULTIPLE-RETRANSMITTING-ADDRESSES \| BROADCAST-BUS-TYPE-LIST \| Target-Address \| TARGET-DELAY \| OPTIONAL-PAYLOAD-SIZE \| PAYLOAD \|**

-where SAMP-FROM-SANTA-DATA-PACKET-AND-TTL is an Encoded-Unsigned-Int<max=2> bitfield substrate, with bit[0]=1, bits[1..3] equal to a 3-bit constant SAMP_FROM_SANTA_DATA_PACKET, bit [4] being EXTRA-HEADERS-PRESENT, and bits[5..] being TTL; OPTIONAL-EXTRA-HEADERS is present only if EXTRA-HEADERS-PRESENT is set, and is described above, LAST-HOP is an Encoded-Unsigned-Int<max=2> representing node id of the last sender, REQUEST-ID is an Encoded-Unsigned-Int<max=4> field, DELAY-UNIT is an Encoded-Signed-Int<max=2> field, which specifies (in TODO way) units for subsequent DELAY fields, MULTIPLE-RETRANSMITTING-ADDRESSES is a Multiple-Target-Addresses-With-Extra-Data field described above (with Extra-Data being Encoded-Unsigned-Int<max=2> DELAY field taking into account DELAY-UNIT as described below), BROADCAST-BUS-TYPE-LIST is a zero-terminated list of `BUS-TYPE+1` values (enum values for BUS-TYPE TBD), Target-Address is described above, TARGET-REPLY-DELAY has the same type as DELAY fields, and represents delay for the target Device (also taking into account DELAY-UNIT); OPTIONAL-PAYLOAD-SIZE is present only if MORE-PACKETS-FOLLOW flag is set, and is an Encoded-Unsigned-Int<max=2> field; PAYLOAD is a payload to be passed to the upper-layer protocol.
+where SAMP-FROM-SANTA-DATA-PACKET-AND-TTL is an Encoded-Unsigned-Int<max=2> bitfield substrate, with bit[0]=1, bits[1..3] equal to a 3-bit constant SAMP_FROM_SANTA_DATA_PACKET, bit [4] being EXTRA-HEADERS-PRESENT, and bits[5..] being TTL; OPTIONAL-EXTRA-HEADERS is present only if EXTRA-HEADERS-PRESENT is set, and is described above, LAST-HOP is an Encoded-Unsigned-Int<max=2> representing node id of the last sender, REQUEST-ID is an Encoded-Unsigned-Int<max=4> field, DELAY-UNIT is an Encoded-Signed-Int<max=2> field, which specifies units for subsequent DELAY fields (as described below), MULTIPLE-RETRANSMITTING-ADDRESSES is a Multiple-Target-Addresses-With-Extra-Data field described above (with Extra-Data being either empty if DELAY-UNIT field=0, or otherwise Encoded-Unsigned-Int<max=2> DELAY field taking into account DELAY-UNIT as described below), BROADCAST-BUS-TYPE-LIST is a zero-terminated list of `BUS-TYPE+1` values (enum values for BUS-TYPE TBD), Target-Address is described above, TARGET-REPLY-DELAY has the same type as DELAY fields (and is absent if DELAY-UNIT=0), and represents delay for the target Device (also taking into account DELAY-UNIT); OPTIONAL-PAYLOAD-SIZE is present only if MORE-PACKETS-FOLLOW flag is set, and is an Encoded-Unsigned-Int<max=2> field; PAYLOAD is a payload to be passed to the upper-layer protocol.

-To calculate delay for specific DELAY and DELAY-UNIT, the following formula is used (the formula as written is assumed to be in floating-point; other equivalent implementations are possible depending in particular on timer resolution for specific Device): `delay = 1 millisecond * DELAY * (2^DELAY_UNIT)`; that is, DELAY-UNIT=0 and DELAY=1 means 1 milliseconds, DELAY-UNIT=1 and DELAY=1 means 2 milliseconds, and DELAY-UNIT =-2 and DELAY=1 means 0.25 milliseconds.
+To calculate delay for specific DELAY and DELAY-UNIT, the following formula is used (the formula as written is assumed to be in floating-point; other equivalent implementations are possible depending in particular on timer resolution for specific Device): `delay = 1 millisecond * DELAY * (2^( DELAY_UNIT >0 ?
+DELAY_UNIT-1 : DELAY_UNIT ))`; that is, DELAY_UNIT=0 is a special case and indicates that there are no DELAY or TARGET-REPLY-DELAY fields at all, DELAY-UNIT=1 and DELAY=1 means 1 millisecond, DELAY-UNIT=2 and DELAY=1 means 2 milliseconds, and DELAY-UNIT =-2 and DELAY=1 means 0.25 milliseconds.

 Samp-From-Santa-Data-Packet is a packet sent by Root, which is intended to find destination which is 'somewhere around', but exact location is unknown.
 When Root needs to pass data to a Node for which it has no valid route, Root sends SAMP-FROM-SANTA-DATA-PACKET (or multiple packets), to each of Retransmitting Devices, in hope to find target Device and to pass the packet.

-Samp-From-Santa-Data-Packet is processed as specified in Multi-Cast Processing section above, up to the point where all the buses for all the next hops are found.
+Samp-From-Santa-Data-Packet is processed as specified in Multi-Cast Processing section above, up to the point where all the buses for all the next hops are found; note that if Multi-Cast processing generates a Routing-Error, it is not transmitted immediately (see below).
 Starting from that point, Retransmitting Device processes Samp-From-Santa-Data-Packet proceeds as follows:

 * replaces LAST-HOP field with it's own node id
 * creates a list broadcast-bus-list of it's own buses which match BROADCAST-BUS-TYPE-LIST
 * for each bus which is on a next-hop-bus list but not on the broadcast-bus-list - continue processing as specified in Multi-Cast Processing section above

+  + transmission MUST NOT be made until time specified in DELAY field for current node, passes.
+If the time in DELAY field (taking into account NODE-DELAY parameter) has already passed - node MUST introduce a random delay uniformly distributed from 0 to NODE-RANDOM-DELAY parameter.
-  + right before sending each modified packet - further modify all DELAY fields within MULTIPLE-RETRANSMITTING-ADDRESSES by subtracting time which passes between beginning receiving the packet and beginning transmitting the packet. **TODO: <0 ?**
+  + right before sending each modified packet - further modify all DELAY fields within MULTIPLE-RETRANSMITTING-ADDRESSES by subtracting NODE-DELAY parameter (which represents time which passes between beginning receiving the packet and beginning transmitting the packet).
+If resulting value is <0, it is made equal to 0.

 * for each bus which is on the broadcast-bus-list - broadcast modified packet over this bus

+  + transmission MUST NOT be made until time specified in DELAY field for current node, passes.
+If the time in DELAY field (taking into account NODE-DELAY parameter) has already passed - node MUST introduce a random delay uniformly distributed from 0 to NODE-RANDOM-DELAY parameter.
-  + right before broadcasting each modified packet - further modify all DELAY (including TARGET-REPLY-DELAY) fields within MULTIPLE-RETRANSMITTING-ADDRESSES by subtracting time which passes between beginning receiving the incoming packet and beginning transmitting the outgoing packet. **TODO: <0 ?**
+  + right before broadcasting each modified packet - further modify all DELAY (including TARGET-REPLY-DELAY) fields within MULTIPLE-RETRANSMITTING-ADDRESSES by subtracting NODE-DELAY parameter.
+If resulting value is <0, it is made equal to 0.

+If Retransmitting Device generates Routing-Error, then it MUST be delayed until time of TARGET-REPLY-DELAY + FORWARD-TO-SANTA-DELAY (taking into account corresponding units).
+If this time has already passed - Routing-Error is transferred with a random delay (from 0 to NODE-RANDOM-DELAY) from now.

 On target Device, Samp-From-Santa-Data-Packet waits until reply payload is ready (which is almost immediately if IS-PROBE is set, including 'discovery' packets, see below), then it is processed as follows: